adampluck/docs/info/documentation/email-login-and-web3-best-practices.md

 ➕ All Transactions must be approved by guardians (3 factor Authentication)

-➖ Only compatible with ETH, and ZKsynchas
+➖ Only compatible with Ethereum and zkSync

 ➖ Can be more expensive to perform transactions due to additional security of the guardians